Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Origin of the Star

 After the onset of chaotic tidal interactions in the inner binary, the next time the binary comes back to the pericenter of the outer orbit, we assume that the two stars form a compact binary in a circular orbit with

 although we note that the inner SMA after tidal circularization may be uncertain by a factor of order unity (due to our lack of understanding of the effects of non-linear tidal dissipation).
 Tidal heating is expected to be concentrated near the outer layers of the stars where the mode amplitudes are the highest.
-Based on energy conservation, the fractional mass loss from the binary system is $\lesssim R_*/\ab$, so the stars will survive the heating.
+Non-linear tidal dissipation will likely drive mass loss from the binary system and, based on energy conservation, the fractional mass loss is $\lesssim R_*/\ab$, so the stars will survive the heating.
 The resulting compact binary will be very resilient to even strong tidal perturbations by the SMBH \citep[and it is more difficult to excite eccentricity for a circular binary,][]{heggie96_inner_eccentricity}.
+In the subsequent angular momentum evolution of the outer orbit (on a J-diffusion timescale of $(2\rp/a) t_{\rm rel,pc}$), the binary separation may further decrease due to additional tidal dissipation.
+For simplicity, we assume the binary separation to stay at $\sim\!8R_*$ up to the potential tidal/Hills breakup.

-Another key aspect of our model is that, after tidal circularization, since the tidal break-up radius becomes $\rTb\sim 2\rm\, AU$ (eq. \ref{eq:tidal_break_up_radius}), the compact binary system may now be in the full loss-cone regime (corresponding to $N\lesssim 1$ in eq. \ref{eq:loss_cone_condition}, and taking $\eta=1$), provided that
+Another key aspect of our model is that, after tidal circularization, since the tidal breakup radius becomes $\rTb\sim 2\rm\, AU$ (eq. \ref{eq:tidal_break_up_radius}), the compact binary system may now be in the full loss-cone regime (corresponding to $N\lesssim 1$ in eq. \ref{eq:loss_cone_condition}, and taking $\eta=1$), provided that

 Later on, angular momentum diffusion of the outer orbit may bring the outer pericenter to $\rp \sim \rTb\sim 2\rm\, AU$ and the binary is broken apart by the Hills mechanism \citep{hills88_tidal_breakup}.
 If eq. (\ref{eq:full_loss_cone_requirement}) is violated, eccentricity growth in the inner binary may again be triggered before the Hills breakup and the binary may merge in a significant fraction of the cases \citep{bradnick17_tidal_mergers}.